tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 There are two main components to Model Calibration:

--   **Diagnosis** - Figuring out how well the original and calibrated probabilities perform
+-   **Diagnosis** - Figuring out how well the original, and calibrated probabilities perform
--   **Remediation** - Calculating and applying the calibration
+-   **Remediation** - Calculating, and applying the calibration

 ## The plan